george-nehma/SafeDreamer/README.md

     # use 'PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda
     python -m pip install -e source/SafeDreamer

+## DreamerV3 dependencies

+- Install ruamel.yaml version 0.17.3 with `pip install ruamel.yaml==0.17.3`.

+- Install git-lfs for tracking the textures, models, and usd files with `apt install git-lfs -y`
+- Ensure to install with `git lfs install`

 - Verify that the extension is correctly installed by:

     - Listing the available tasks: